CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-2.md

      ![](../media/ad8.png)

- 1. Once the security advisory is created, scroll down and click on **start a temporary private fork**.
+ 1. Once the security advisory is created, scroll down and click on **Start a temporary private fork**.
 It is used to collaborate on a patch for this advisory.

     ![](../media/cl2-t2-s4-a.png)